|Year of offer||2019|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

-locating and synthesising information available in scientific (and in some cases other) literature in order to establish the need for, and potential scope and context of, the research project;
+- Locating and synthesising information from the literature in order to establish the aims, scope and context of the research project

-collecting and analysing data (qualitative and quantitative) including an assessment of the statistical validity of the research results; and
+- Collecting and analysing data (qualitative and quantitative) including an assessment, where appropriate, of the statistical inference of the research results

 - Interpreting patterns in data, and placing these insights into the broader conceptual framework of the discipline

 - Communicating a rational, lucid, scientific argument in a written report and either as an oral or poster presentation

 - Developing project management skills